 - 3.2.3 Additions and modifications to the dummies - a) The Q6 dummy shall be standard build level A, and the Q10 standard build level C. See the relevant user manual for each dummy. - b) The Q10 dummy is used with the full arms for frontal impact testing.
-The Side Impact Kit including half arms on both sides of the dummy shall be used in the side impact test. - 3.2.4 Dummy clothing - a) Each child dummy shall wear their appropriate suits, Q6 part number 033-8000 (with Cordura patches) and Q10 part number 010-8000. - b) The Q10 shall be installed with either left and right hand hip shields, part numbers 010-8001 and 010-8002 or a hip liner, part number 010-8000. - c) The Q6 shall be installed with either hip shields or a hip liner, part number 033-7160.
-Hip shields or hip liners may only be used for the Q6 when seated on an integrated CRS. - 3.2.5 Dummy Test Condition - 3.2.5.1 Dummy Temperature - a) The Q6 and Q10 shall have a stabilised temperature, measured in the chest cavity, of 18°C to 22°C, for at least 1 hour immediately prior to the test. - b) The temperature of the dummies shall be measured for at least 5 hours before test at intervals not exceeding 10 minutes and not exceeding 5 minutes before test. - c) A copy of the temperature readings is to be supplied as part of the standard output of the test.

-3.2.5.2 Dummy Joints

-All constant friction joints should have their 'stiffness' set by the following method:

-- a) Stabilise the dummy temperature by soaking in the required temperature range for at least 5 hours. - b) Set the torque on the shoulder screws to obtain a 1g holding force of the shoulder and elbow. - c) For the knee joint, the tensioning screw or bolt which acts on the constant friction surfaces should be adjusted to obtain a 1g holding force. - d) The dummy joints shall be set as close as possible to the time of the test and, in any case, not more than 24 hours before the test. - e) Maintain the dummy temperature within the permissible temperature range between the time of setting the limbs and up to a maximum of 5 minutes before the time of the test.
+The Side Impact Kit including half arms on both sides of the dummy shall be used in the side impact test.
+The approved Q10 upgrade kit, defined in Technical Bulletin TB029, shall be used in both the front and side impact tests. - 3.2.4 Dummy clothing - a) Each child dummy shall wear their appropriate suits, Q6 (with Cordura patches) and Q10. - b) The Q10 shall be installed with left and right hand hip shields.
+Hip liners may only be used for the Q10 when seated on an integrated CRS. - c) The Q6 shall be installed without either hip shields or a hip liner when using a booster seat.
+Hip liners may only be used for the Q6 when seated on an integrated CRS. - 3.2.5 Dummy Test Condition - 3.2.5.1 Dummy Temperature - a) The Q6 and Q10 shall have a stabilised temperature, measured in the chest cavity, of 18°C to 22°C, for at least 1 hour immediately prior to the test. - b) The temperature of the dummies shall be measured for at least 5 hours before test at intervals not exceeding 10 minutes and not exceeding 5 minutes before test. - c) A copy of the temperature readings is to be supplied as part of the standard output of the test. - 3.2.5.2 Dummy Joints - All constant friction joints should have their 'stiffness' set by the following method: - a) Stabilise the dummy temperature by soaking in the required temperature range for at least 5 hours. - b) Set the torque on the shoulder screws to obtain a 1g holding force of the shoulder and elbow. - c) For the knee joint, the tensioning screw or bolt which acts on the constant friction surfaces should be adjusted to obtain a 1g holding force. - d) The dummy joints shall be set as close as possible to the time of the test and, in any case, not more than 24 hours before the test. - e) Maintain the dummy temperature within the permissible temperature range between the time of setting the limbs and up to a maximum of 5 minutes before the time of the test.